Death and funeral of Mikhail Gorbachev: Funeral

 Gorbachev's body lay in state on 3 September within the Pillar Hall of the House of the Unions in Moscow, which has historically been used to hold state funeral services for high-ranking officials and leaders, including for Joseph Stalin after his death in 1953.
 Notably, unlike his successor, Boris Yeltsin, Gorbachev would not be granted a state funeral.
 However, Kremlin spokesperson Dmitry Peskov did announce that Gorbachev would be given "elements of a state funeral", such as a guard of honor and partial government organization.
 It was also announced that Russian president Vladimir Putin would not attend Gorbachev's funeral, a move that attracted media attention.
 A statement from the Kremlin alleged this was due to his busy schedule.

 A large public turnout resulted in public viewing of Gorbachev's casket and encased body being extended from two hours to four hours.
 This large public viewing attendance came in spite of reports that many Russians blame Gorbachev for launching reforms that caused economic chaos and for letting the Soviet Union fall apart.
 Despite having elements similar to a state funeral, including the national flag draping Gorbachev's coffin while being accompanied with goose-stepping guards firing shots in the air and a small band playing the Russian anthem, it was alleged that Putin avoided giving Gorbachev an official state funeral so he could avoid being obliged to attend it and also be required to invite world leaders.

 Among those who attended Gorbachev's funeral were family, friends, foreign ambassadors to Russia—including ambassadors from the United States, the United Kingdom, and Germany, among others—Hungarian prime minister Viktor Orbán, and Russian government figures, including Dmitry Medvedev.
 Aside from Orbán, no other foreign leaders were shown to be in attendance.
 Presiding over the funeral procession was Gorbachev's close friend, journalist and Nobel Peace Prize laureate Dmitry Muratov.
+Alla Pugacheva, who was People’s Artist of the USSR, and Father Alexey Uminsky, at the time the Rector of the Holy Trinity Church in Khokhly, were among those in attendance as well.
 Gorbachev was buried the same day at the Novodevichy Cemetery in Moscow next to his wife, Raisa Gorbacheva, in accordance with his will.